pewtrusts/newgriffin/readme.md

 The Chart Builder uses this repo as a submodule.
 When the new version of Griffin charts goes live, they will need this repo's built files to be packaged and uploaded to Sitecore.

+Files are built with `npx webpack`, which exports to the /dist directory.
+Webpack returns the hash in a console log and generates a version.txt file.
+I've been zipping every version with that hash as an identifier, and putting into /etc like this: `zip ./etc/Griffin-v5_1_{hash} -r ./dist` so that I have a reference for what's live.

-Those built files are currently stored in the `~/media/data-visualizations/interactives/griffin-v5` directory of the media library.
+Those built files are currently stored in the `~/media/data-visualizations/interactives/griffin-v5_1` directory of the media library.

 ## v4 branch
 v4 is the code for the previous, nondatabase-based version of Griffin currently (as of April 2022) used for Griffin charts on the live site.